 - By connecting local customers with local businesses, and helping both thrive, the digital advertising industry could establish its criticality to the maintenance of local businesses and communities during and after COVID-19.

 We are stepping up very well to our duty to be alone for the sake of others, relying heavily on the social technology that keeps community alive.
-Digital advertising can contribute tremendously to the new e-faces urgently needed by local communities if they are to survive.
+Digital advertising can contribute tremendously to the new e-faces urgently needed by local communities if they are to survive, and that activity will be key to ending the current techlash.
 Let’s get to work.

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.